Hamburger Menu IconMenu Close Icon

 Early Childhood

-Feeding Your Picky Eater
+Strategies for Feeding a Picky Eater

 layer 41

-1. Know your role.
+1. Know your role

 A parent’s job is to decide what to serve, when to serve, and where to serve.
 Your child’s job is to decide whether they’ll eat and how much they’ll eat.
+This is known as the Division of Responsibility in feeding, a concept developed by nutritionist Ellyn Satter.

-For example, you might choose to serve chicken, french fries, and broccoli for dinner at 6:00.
-Your child might decide to skip the chicken and fill up on french fries and broccoli.
+For example, you might choose to serve chicken, French fries, and broccoli for dinner at 6:00.
+Your child might decide to skip the chicken and fill up on French fries and broccoli.

 (One important thing to keep in mind — while you can’t customize meals for each child, it’s important to include one food in each meal that you know your child has eaten before.)

-2. Keep healthy foods accessible.
+2. Keep healthy foods accessible

 Stock your pantry and fridge with a colorful array of fruits, veggies, and whole grains.
 Healthy foods for picky eaters should be easily accessible so your little one can grab a healthy snack whenever hunger strikes.

-3. Avoid power struggles.
+3. Avoid power struggles

 Resist the urge to turn mealtime into a battle.
 Avoid forcing your child to eat certain foods, and avoid using food as a reward or punishment.
 The goal is to create a relaxed atmosphere where exploring new foods is encouraged but not mandatory.
 Aim for exposure, not pressure.

-4. Lead by example.
+4. Lead by example

 Your child learns most by observing, so do your best to be an open-minded eater and model healthy foods for picky eaters.
 That doesn’t mean you need to like all foods, but show your child that you’re willing to try new things.
+Eat with your child, share meals, and avoid negative food talk at the table.

-5. Don’t give up.
+5. Don’t give up

 layer 36